zenasawaged/zenasawaged/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on merging my skills in international affairs with data science
-- 🌱 I’m currently learning Python, SQL, United States history
+- 🌱 I’m currently learning Python, SQL, and United States history
 - 💬 Ask me about my travel list
 - 📫 How to reach me: zenasawaged@gmail.com
 - 😄 Pronouns: She/Her